 # Ledger wallet support

-You should now be able to search and install the Filecoin app in the manager section of the application.
+You should now be able to search and install the Filecoin app in the Manager section of Ledger Live.

 In the Lotus configuration (

 [Wallet] EnableLedger = true

 Open the Filecoin app on your Ledger device and keep it connected to your computer.

 wallet new secp256k1-ledgerto create a Ledger-backed wallet:

 lotus wallet new secp256k1-ledger

 You will have to confirm creation on your Ledger device.